eq19/feed/_drafts/identition_zone.md

 # Identition Zones (37-102)

 By this image you would see how the exponentiation zones should actually work on our solar system.
 But there is still not enough.
-Nowadays there are many scientists come in to the conclusion that there should be ***extra dimensions*** involved.

 ```note
 Five consistent versions of superstring theory were developed before it was conjectured in the mid-1990s that they were all different limiting cases of a single theory in **11 dimensions** known as M-theory _([Wikipedia](https://en.wikipedia.org/wiki/String_theory))_.
 ```

 [![Solar Ststem](https://user-images.githubusercontent.com/8466209/223703153-6ea330bf-92e8-433b-9ebe-660430a87a29.gif)](https://www.eq19.com/exponentiation/#subclasses-of-partition)

-The extra dimensions play a crucial role in string theory and typically it would take a very complicated form.
+Nowadays there are many scientists come in to the conclusion that there should be ***extra dimensions*** involved and typically it would take a very complicated form.

 ![images](https://github.com/eq19/feed/assets/36441664/26cd6e73-e4e8-4de2-bb17-5da7184344ca)